coq/coq/doc/sphinx/using/tools/index.rst

 ================================

-This chapter presents the command-line tools that users will need to build their Coq project, the documentation of the CoqIDE standalone user interface and the documentation of the parallel proof processing feature that is supported by CoqIDE and several other user interfaces.
+This chapter presents the command-line tools that users will need to build their Coq project, the documentation of the CoqIDE graphical user interface and the documentation of the parallel proof processing feature that is supported by CoqIDE and several other GUIs.
 A list of available user interfaces to interact with Coq is available on the `Coq website <https://coq.inria.fr/user-interfaces.html>`_.

 .. toctree::
    :maxdepth: 1

+   ../../practical-tools/utilities
    ../../practical-tools/coq-commands
-   ../../practical-tools/utilities
    coqdoc
    ../../practical-tools/coqide
    ../../addendum/parallel-proof-processing